 Reapplicants must submit new supporting documents and complete the online application as outlined above, in the graduate application checklist.
 Only prior official test scores can be reactivated.

-You may view your application status and decision on your application activity page.
-Log back into your online application, and click on "Review Your Activity".
+You may view your application status and decision by logging into your status page.
 Due to the volume of applications we receive, we are not able to confirm with individual applicants when documents have been received.
 All applicants should monitor the online checklist to track individual documents.
 It is the applicant's responsibility to monitor the checklist and ensure that all documents are received by the deadline.

 Completed applications are reviewed by the faculty Admissions Committee throughout the winter.
 Letters are sent as decisions are made, beginning in March.
-The selection of graduate students admitted to the Department of Aeronautics and Astronautics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, scores on the General GRE (Graduate Record Examination), the statement of purpose, personal qualities and characteristics, and past accomplishments.
+The selection of graduate students admitted to the Department of Aeronautics and Astronautics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.